asdf-community/asdf-php/README.md

 ### Note: PHP-PEAR

-PHP Pear is down without ETA for when the server will be back.
-To install PHP without Pear you can specify a `PHP_WITHOUT_PEAR` variable with any value (except no), eg:
+PHP PEAR is down without ETA for when the server will be back.
+To install PHP without PEAR you can specify a `PHP_WITHOUT_PEAR` variable with any value (except no), eg:

 ```bash